aws-samples/aws-serverless-workshops/ImageProcessing/README.md

 The AWS Lambda function that implements this check by leveraging the **Amazon Rekognition** deep-learning based image analysis API is already deployed by AWS CloudFormation in the previous step.
 Look in the **Outputs** section for `FaceDetectionFunctionArn` for the ARN of the Lambda function.

-The AWS Lambda function to be called when the validations fail is deployed by the AWS CloudFormation called `NotificationPlaceholderFunction`.
+The AWS Lambda function to be called when the validations fail is the  `NotificationPlaceholderFunction` deployed by AWS CloudFormation.
 The intent behind this step is to notify the user the photo validation failed and the error reason, so they can try upload a different photo.
 It's currently a stub implementation that just prepares the message instead of actually sending the message.

-Now you can create an AWS Step Functions state machine with the initial face detection step:
+Now you can create an AWS Step Functions state machine with the initial face detection step.

 ![initial state machine diagram](./images/1st-state-machine-graph.png)